freakybit/freakybit.github.io/_posts/2020-02-29-gods-of-the-future.markdown

 I think most of this aversion is due to a bizarre form of cowardice.
 Paradoxically, this particular thing is also what makes our lives bearable.
-I call it the "Prattchet Effect" and it's basically a projection of our internal value system to the outside world.
+I call it the "Pratchett Effect" and it's basically a projection of our internal value system to the outside world.
 Since I want to be treated fairly, I will project that the world works according to some rule called justice (it does not).
 I want to believe that I can achieve anything that any other person has, so I will project that there are no limits to what can I do (there are).
 I don't want to die, but I'm convinced that I cannot escape it, so I will project that death is something that one should not fight (it's hard to imagine a thing more worth fighting against).